Reducing vs Flat Interest Rate: Know the Difference

 Formula(P × R × T)[P x R x (1+I) ^ T] ÷ [((1+I) ^ T) -1)]

-AffordabilityThey are costlier.They are affordable because the interest rate is levied on the balance dues.
+AffordabilityThey are costlier.They are affordable because the interest is charged on the outstanding balance.

 ComplexThey are easier to calculate.They use a complex formula that makes calculation time-consuming and prone to error.